 - The mission of the program is to help shape Raleigh as a creative cultural capital and create an environment where all residents have the opportunity to learn about, participate in, and enjoy the arts.

-- Applicants are judged based on the soundness of the program proposal, fiscal responsibility of the organization, the mission and track record of the organization, and other program requirements.
+- Applicants are judged based on the soundness of the artistic programming, community connections and support, organizational financial health and management, track record of the organization programmatically and with the City.

 Community Enhancement Grant

 - Grants are made to nonprofit organizations through an annual competitive process

 - Source of funding is the federal Community Development Block Grant (CDBG)